skiadas/TheoryCompCourse/schedule.md

         - Apply to our parentheses language
     - Notation for derivations
     - Examples of derivations in our arithmetic expressions language.
-    - For a DFA there is a CFG recognizing the same language.

 CFG notes 5.2 (5.2.1-5.2.3)
   ~ - The Parse tree corresponding to a derivation